cambridge-ceu/csd3/Python/Synapse.md

 pip3 install synapseclient
 ```

-where we borrows the setup for snakemake to save space.
+where we borrow the setup for snakemake to save space.

 ### Usage